ajeetkbhardwaj/ajeetkbhardwaj.github.io/_pages/about.md

 Before joining IIT Delhi, I completed my M.Sc in Mathematics and Computing at Banaras Hindu University (BHU), Varanasi, where I worked at the DST-CIMS.
 My Master’s thesis was centered around [Discrete Differential Geometry and its Applications](master-thesis.pdf), supervised by [Prof. Bankteshwar Tiwari](https://www.bhu.ac.in/Site/FacultyProfile/45_233?FA000189).

 My academic journey began with a B.Sc (Hons) in Applied Mathematics from Jamia Millia Islamia, New Delhi.
-Along the way, I also pursued a **[Data Science Specialization](https://gist.github.com/ajeetkbhardwaj/136fa8181ce1e21ab91747a752bf4eb5)** through NPTEL (IIT Madras), strengthening my skills in **Programming, Data Analytics, Machine Learning and Large Language Models**.
+Along the way, I also pursued a **[Data Science Specialization](https://gist.github.com/ajeetkbhardwaj/136fa8181ce1e21ab91747a752bf4eb5)** through NPTEL (IIT Madras), strengthen my skills in **Programming, Data Analytics, Machine Learning and Large Language Models**.

-My research interests lie at the intersection of:
+My research interests lie at the intersection of
 - Discrete Differential Geometry and its Applications
 - Modeling Complex Systems and Simulations
 - Data Science and Machine Learning